-5.3.2 Effects of Enhanced Climate Policies
+5.3.2 Effects of enhanced climate policies

-Figure 4 indicates the change of the portfolio of mitigation options, if instead of 550ppm $CO_2$ concentration, the more ambitious level of 450ppm has to be achieved.
+Figure 4 indicates the change of the portfolio of mitigation options, if instead of 550ppm $\mathrm{CO}2$ concentration, the more ambitious level of 450ppm has to be achieved.
 How and in which way do the mitigation strategies change when a more demanding climate protection goal is pursued?
-Bars in Figure 4 give the change of the mitigation portfolio in terms of the contributions to overall $CO_2$ reduction in Figure 3.
+Bars in Figure 4 give the change of the mitigation portfolio in terms of the contributions to overall $\mathrm{CO}2$ reduction in Figure 3.
 They are symmetrical because an increased share of one option is always balanced by a corresponding decrease in one or more other options.
-For example, a 20% increase of the energy intensity effect accompanied by the corresponding 20% decrease of the energy intensity effect in the case of DE-METER-1CCS implies that the contribution of carbon intensity rises from 50% to 70% whereas the contribution of energy intensity drops to 30%.
+For example, a 20% increase of the carbon intensity effect accompanied by the corresponding 20% decrease of the energy intensity effect in the case of DE-METER-1CCS implies that the contribution of carbon intensity rises from 50% to 70% whereas the contribution of energy intensity drops to 30%.

 Figure 4.
-Change of the Mitigation Strategy with More Ambitious Climate Policy
+Change of the Mitigation Strategy With More Ambitious Climate Policy